 - Potatoes: red potatoes are best because they hold-up and do not get so mushy.
 Regular (russet) potatoes can be used if that's what you have.
 Just cut the boil/cooking time a bit because they will get mushy.

 - Corn on the cob: frozen works just fine.
-Fresh corn on the cob can be used as well.
+Fresh sweet corn on the cob can be used as well.
 Although you do not have to, you can cut it in half for more servings.
+Try this Cajun Fried Corn on the Cob for a super flavor side.

 - Optional additions: boiled eggs- don't knock-it until you try it!
 Some people have sent me pictures of broccoli, and other veggies that they have added.
 I love it, get creative and make what you like!